quintsys/quintsys.com/jekyll/_posts/2021-02-22-deploy-rails-app-with-nginx-docker-to-aws.md

 instance.
 You can select an existing one or generate a new one.
 If this is your first time here, your only option is to create one.

 Download your newly generated key-pair and store it in a secure place.
-This are the keys to your instance and you won't be able to download this again.
+These are the keys to your instance and you won't be able to download this again.

 {% asset key-pair.png class='img-fluid mx-auto' alt='Key Pair' %}